markjlyon/spaceopera/EPISODES.md

 ## SEASON TWO

+### EPISODE 02X20 - THE HIDDEN WORLD

+The Technocracy makes a shocking revelation.

+The Gorn continue their expansion.

+The Keptra defend their border against invasion.

 ### EPISODE 02x19 - BY THE PRICKING OF MY THUMB

 The Highguard sends a message to the USC asking for a mutual non-aggression pact.